-"Proceeds obtained from the monetization of allowances directly allocated to a publicly owned electric utility shall be subject to any limitations imposed by the governing body of the utility and to the additional requirements set forth in sections 95892 (d) (3)-(5) and 95892 (e)."
+"Proceeds obtained from the monetization of allowances directly allocated to a publicly owned electric utility shall be subject to any limitations imposed by the governing body of the utility and to the additional requirements set forth in sections 95892 (d) (3)-(8) and 95892 (e)."

-"Auction proceeds and allowance value obtained by an electrical distribution utility [EDU] shall be used exclusively for the benefit of retail ratepayers of each electrical distribution utility, consistent with the goals of AB 32, and may not be used for the benefit of entities or persons other than such ratepayers.
-Allocated allowance auction proceeds may be used to reduce greenhouse gas emissions or returned to ratepayers.
-Any allocated allowance auction proceeds returned to ratepayers must be returned in a non-volumetric manner."
+"Allowance value, including any allocated allowance auction proceeds, obtained by an electrical distribution utility must be used for the primary benefit of retail electricity ratepayers of each electrical distribution utility, consistent with the goals of AB 32, and may not be used for the primary benefit of entities or persons other than such ratepayers.
+Allocated allowance auction proceeds must be used to reduce greenhouse gas emissions or returned to ratepayers using one or more of the approaches described in sections 95892 (d) (3) (A)-(D) and may also be used to pay for administrative and outreach costs and educational programs described in section 95892d (d) (4)."

-"Use of the value of any allowance allocated to an electrical distribution utility other than for the benefit of retail ratepayers consistent with the goals of AB 32 is prohibited, including use of such allowances to meet compliance obligations for electricity sold into the California Independent System Operator markets.
+Use of the value of any allowance allocated to an electrical distribution utility other than for the benefit of retail ratepayers consistent with the goals of AB 32 is prohibited, including use of such allowances to meet compliance obligations for electricity sold into the California Independent System Operator markets.
 Use of allocated allowance auction proceeds to pay for the costs of complying with MRR [Regulation for the Mandatory Reporting of Greenhouse Gas Emissions] or the AB 32 Cost of Implementation Fee Regulation (California Code of Regulations, sections 95200-95207) is prohibited.
-Returning allocated allowance auction proceeds to ratepayers in a volumetric manner is prohibited."
+Returning allocated allowance auction proceeds to ratepayers in a volumetric manner is prohibited.

-"The proceeds received from the sale of allowances allocated to an EDU must be spent by December 31 of the year ten years after the vintage year of the allowances.
+The proceeds received from the sale of allowances allocated to an EDU must be spent by December 31 of the year ten years after the vintage year of the allowances.
 To be spent, the proceeds must not remain in any account owned or controlled by the EDU or its corporate associates.
-If the proceeds have not been spent within ten years, they must be returned to ratepayers in a non-volumetric manner by December 31 of the year eleven years after the vintage year of the allowances."
-(California Code of Regulations Section 95892(d)(1), (3), (5) and (6))."
+If the proceeds have not been spent within ten years, they must be returned to ratepayers in a non-volumetric manner by December 31 of the year eleven years after the vintage year of the allowances.
+(California Code of Regulations Section 95892(d)(1), (3), (5) and (6)).